Boot camps in New Zealand: Military-Style Academy pilot, 2024-2025

 On 8 August 2025, Oranga Tamariki acknowledged that seven out of the ten participants in the pilot boot camp had reoffended.
 In response, the Minister for Children Chhour said that "zero re-offending was never going to be realistic" but claimed that "we have seen marked improvements in these young people's behaviour, attitudes to offending, and activities."
 By contrast, Labour's children spokesperson Prime described the boot camp programme as a complete failure and called for the Government to scrap its proposed boot camp legislation.

 Military-style Academies, 2025-present

 On 31 January 2025, Save the Children New Zealand launched a 'Boot the Bill' campaign to oppose the Government's legislation establishing the legal framework for youth offender boot camps.

 On 22 May 2025, the 2025 New Zealand budget allocated NZ$33 million to establishing youth boot camps and another $16 million to setting up the Youth Serious Offender category, which provides the framework for sending serious youth offenders to boot camps.
 In response, Aaron Hendry, the co-founder of youth development organisation "Kick Back", criticised the Government's boot camp funding decision, which he described as "child prisons."
 He argued that the money could be better spent on addressing child and youth homelessness.

+In early March 2026, Radio New Zealand reported that the second military-style academy would begin on 9 March.
+As with the first pilot programme, the second boot camp would consist of 10 volunteers living at a Palmerston North youth justice facility.
+However, the residential phase of the programme will last for four months instead of three months, following by an eight-months supervised community phase.
+Oranga Tamariki will continue to run the programme, with support from Iwi provider Best Care (Whakapai Hauora), which had also designed the first pilot programme.
+By 6 March, the Government's Oranga Tamariki (Responding to Serious Youth Offending) Amendment Bill was still progressing through its select committee stage at Parliament.
+On 17 September, the Government's Oranga Tamariki (Responding to Serious Youth Offending) legislation passed its third reading.
+In response, Labour's children's spokesperson Willow-Jean Prime confirmed that the party would scrap the National-led government's boot camp programme if it won the 2026 New Zealand general election.